rheinwerk-verlag/planning-poker/docs/dev_docs/consumers.rst

          - .. code-block:: python

               {
-                  "story_id": 1  # The ID of the requested story
+                  # The ID of the requested story
+                  "story_id": 1
               }
        * - ``points_submitted``
          - .. code-block:: python

               {
-                  "story_points": "5"  # The amount of points the story should be set to }
+                  # The amount of points the story should be set to
+                  "story_points": "5"
+              }
        * - ``vote_submitted``
          - .. code-block:: python

               {
-                  "choice": "3"  # The story points the voter voted for }
+                  # The story points the voter voted for
+                  "choice": "3"
+              }
        * - ``reset_requested``
          - .. code-block:: python

-              {}  # Signals the server that the votes should be reset
+              # Signals the server that the votes should be reset
+              {}
        * - ``heartbeat``
          - .. code-block:: python

-              {}  # Signals the server that the participant still partakes in the poker session
+              # Signals the server that the participant still partakes in
+              # the poker session
+              {}